daniel-gomm/daniel-gomm.github.io/_pages/about.md

 databases, spreadsheets,...) by contextualizing generative methods in structured data.

-I come from a highly interdisciplinary background in engineering, economy, and computer science and have plenty of real-world experience in industry, academia, and policy (consult my CV for more information).
+I come from a highly interdisciplinary background in engineering, economy, and computer science and have plenty of real-world experience in industry, academia, and policy (have a look at my CV for more information).

-In my free time I like to work on small (DIY) projects.
-Ever since I built my first 3D-printer when I was in high-school I've been into 3D modeling and printing.
-I am also very passionate about climbing, both in the local climbing gyms and in the mountains.
+In my free time I like to be creative in small (DIY) projects.
+I'm into CAD and CNC machining (additive and subtractive manufacturing) and generally in tinkering around!
+I also love to go to the mountains to hike, ski, or climb.